PoulinConsulting/assignment-operator/assignment-operator.md

 # b == 2
 # c == 3
 ```

+Unpacking works with any iterable object.
+You can unpack
+* tuples
+* lists
+* dictionaries
+* strings
+* ranges
+* generators
+* comprehensions
+* file handles

 ## Test your knowledge
 What are the values of a, b, c, x, y, and z?
 ```